ls4154/YCSB-cpp/README.md

 This is a fork of [YCSB-C](https://github.com/basicthinker/YCSB-C) with some additions

  * Tail latency report using [HdrHistogram_c](https://github.com/HdrHistogram/HdrHistogram_c)
- * Small changes to make it behave more like the original YCSB
+ * Modified the workload more similar to the original YCSB
- * Supported Databases: LevelDB, RocksDB, LMDB, WiredTiger
+ * Supported databases: LevelDB, RocksDB, LMDB, WiredTiger, SQLite

 # Build YCSB-cpp

 ## Build with Makefile on POSIX

-Simply use `make` to build.
+Initialize submodule and use `make` to build.

 ```
 git clone https://github.com/ls4154/YCSB-cpp.git